Space-charge effects in the field-assisted thermionic emission from nonuniform cathodes: Model

 \section{Model}

-The system under study is a planar vacuum diode of infinite extent with gap spacing $d$.
-The cathode is non-emitting, except for thermionic emission from a square patch of side length $L$.
-The emitting area on the cathode is characterized by a work function that has a checkerboard pattern built of alternating high or low work function values as is shown in Fig.\ \ref{Fig_Cathode}.
-The number of checks can be varied to form an $N$ by $N$ pattern.
+The system under study is a planar vacuum diode of infinite extent.
+The cathode is nonemitting, except for thermionic emission from a square patch of side length $L$.
+The emitting area on the cathode is characterized by a work function that has a checkerboard pattern built of alternating high and low work function values, as shown in Fig.\ \ref{Fig_Cathode}.
+The number of checks can be varied to form an $N$-by-$N$ pattern.
+We do not apply any constraints on the size of the anode, and thus it can absorb every electron reaching its surface.

-We study the combined field-assisted thermal emission using the method developed by Jensen \cite{Kevin}.
+We study the field-assisted thermal emission using the method developed by Jensen \cite{Kevin}.
 The current density injected into the system is described with the general formula

-where $F$ is the field at a cathode surface, it depends on the bias voltage applied between the electrodes ($V_0$) and the space-charge due to the electrons in the gap. $T$ stands for temperature,
+where $F$ is the electrostatic force due to the field acting on an electron at a point on the cathode surface.
+It depends on the bias voltage applied between the electrodes ($V_0$) and the space charge due to the electrons in the gap.
+Here $T$ stands for temperature,